Guide to San Francisco's Carnaval Celebration | San Francisco Travel

 San Francisco's Carnaval Celebration

-The Mission District will sizzle with the sights and sounds of samba, salsa and more for the festival and grand parade on Memorial Day weekend.
+The Mission District will sizzle with the sights and sounds of samba, salsa and more for the festival and grand parade on Memorial Day Weekend.

 Highlights